On this page

 Frequently asked questions

 How much gold can I insure at home under a standard policy?
-Most standard home contents policies cover precious metals up to £1,000–£2,500.
-Some policies exclude bullion entirely or class it differently from jewellery.
-Check your policy wording specifically for “precious metals,” “bullion,” or “coin collections.”
-For amounts above £5,000, a specialist precious metals home insurance policy or vault storage is more appropriate.
+Most home contents policies cover precious metals up to £1,000-£2,500.
+Some exclude bullion entirely or class it apart from jewellery.
+Check the wording for “precious metals,” “bullion,” or “coin collections.”
+Above £5,000, specialist precious metals insurance or vault storage is more appropriate.

 What kind of safe do I need for gold storage at home?
-For home gold storage, an insurance-grade steel safe with a minimum rating of £4,000–£10,000 (Eurograde 0 or 1) is a reasonable starting point for moderate holdings.
-The safe should be physically fixed to the floor or wall - a loose safe can simply be removed.
-Fire rating (typically 30–60 minutes at 1,000°C) matters if fire is a concern for paper documents stored alongside the gold.
+An insurance-grade safe rated £4,000-£10,000 (Eurograde 0 or 1) is a reasonable starting point for moderate holdings.
+It must be bolted to the floor or wall - a loose safe can be carried away.
+A 30-60 minute fire rating matters if you also store paper documents inside.

 Is it legal to keep gold at home in the UK?
 Yes.
 There is no legal requirement to declare or register gold holdings to HMRC or any other authority simply because it is held at home.
 You are required to report gains on disposal (sales) for CGT purposes where applicable.
 Holding gold at home is entirely lawful.